shraddhapiparia/blockbased-genotype-embedding-analysis/README.md

 ## Limitations

 - **Internal validation only.** All results are from a single cohort (COS/TRIO).
-  Clustering structure, attention rankings, and phenotype associations have not been validated in an independent dataset.
+  Clustering structure, attention rankings, and phenotype associations are yet to be validated in an independent dataset.
 - **No causal inference.** Attention weights and LOBO/perturbation attribution scores identify blocks that are statistically influential for the learned embedding geometry.